 Front and back squats (lighter) – a half rack is ideal for squats, both front and back, as it lets you get into position easily and lift the bar safely.
 However, if you are super strong, it might not be the best option for you, as the half rack construction isn’t suitable for the heaviest loads.

 Half Rack Benefits

-- Much smaller than a full rack – takes up less space
+- Much smaller than a power rack – takes up less space

 - Offers a good variety of exercises, including OHP and Olympic lifts